mattmakesthings/USC-Rong-Lu-Lab/adnan/Raw_to_prism/README.md

 ## Details:

+* pipeline.py
+automates the execution of the three other scripts

 * data_regroup.py
 produces an excel file in the Rearranged Data folder with an added group column.
 This group column is created with a specified table file